smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.

+>**Note**: Please perform this task using a new Cloudshell which should be not connected to  build agent VM.

 1. Execute this command in Azure Cloud Shell to retrieve the instrumentation key for the `content-web` Application Insights resource.
 Replace the `SUFFIX` placeholder with **<inject key="DeploymentID" />**.

    ```bash